 That’s what SOS stands for, if you are one of us I’m sorry.
-My brother took his life 7 years ago and you never really get over it.
+My brother Alex took his life September 26, 2012 seems like yesterday you never really get over it.
 Who would ever think he would take a 357 magnum revolver and put it to his head, then pull the trigger.
 Not me, I knew he had some Bi-Polar issues but always thought he was superman and could recover.
+IF YOU ARE HAVING SUICIDAL THOUGHTS OR HAVING A CRISIS CALL 988 THERE IS HELP AVAILABLE!

 My youngest brother “Nick” and I set out to to find him along with the search and rescue team.
 After searching all day I heard 6 gun shots so we headed back to the sound.
 It was within 150 yards of the house and we saw the Lexington County Medical officer’s truck with several county cars.
 I said to my brother this is not good, talked to the deputies and they said we’ll be down in a minute to talk to you.